 All hikes start in El Chaltén, from where you walk straight into the mountains.
 Because the trails are clearly marked, you can easily do this on your own.
 Moreover, you can determine your own trail and pace, since in most cases you walk the same way there and back.
 And returning half way is therefore always an option.
 Just make sure you prepare properly, as there is nothing available along the way.
 I created a useful packing list at the bottom of this article.

-Do you prefer going on an organised tour with a guide?
+Do you prefer going on a tour with a guide?
 Check the latest prices and availability for a trek in el Chaltén here.

 Laguna de los Tres – one of the most beatiful day hikes in El Chaltén